FyreAxis/FyreAxis/README.md

 ASCII-based images to include diagrams or pictures in your notes, emails, or comments.

+Rights to Work:
+If you'd like to use any of my collab, let me know!
+As for any of my repositories and their contents, if I am the sole owner and contributor, I don't have licenses listed under them.
+In general, if it is for educational or personal enjoyment, feel free to use and modify my code.
+Please credit me if you choose to share my code e.g. GitHub repo, LinkedIn post, Medium article, etc.

+For business and commerical purposes, you must credit Clementine Maldonado (https://github.com/FyreAxis) and include this notice or forfeit permission; you must include it somewhere readily accessible to users e.g. a README or credits.
+You are given permission to include and modify Clementine Maldonado's work and derivative works using this informal license.
+You may profit off of this inclusion and/or modification, but derivative works that include this notice must also have their included and/or modified code readily accessible to users.

 Feel free to check out my [LinkedIn](www.linkedin.com/in/clementine-maldonado-14baa330a).

 <!---